 Open Door is a Day Centre for adults with physical disabilities as a result of illness or accidents.
 They have a purpose built centre in Vevay Road, Bray, that allows easy access to various activities like learning new skills and offers a social outlet.

 The Trust is pleased to give a grant to the centre.

-The Trust were pleased to fund the development of an outdoor pursuit centre at this location which was designed to facilitate people with a disability.
+The Trust was pleased to fund the development of an outdoor pursuit centre at this location which was designed to facilitate people with a disability.

 In July of 2017 the Ovoca Manor near Avoca, Co.
 Wicklow, held a very successful staff training session.
 The training took place over two (2) days and The Manor’s technical advisor was available to supervise the staff interactions and various program adaptations.